Arena Zagreb

 The Arena Zagreb is a multi-purpose indoor arena located in Zagreb, Croatia.
 The site also includes a building complex, the Arena Complex (Arena Center), making it one of the largest shopping-entertainment centers in the city.
 The arena is used for hockey, futsal, handball, athletics, basketball, volleyball, numerous other sporting competitions, and various concerts, exhibitions, fairs, conventions, and congresses.
-Arena Zagreb is a member of the European Arenas Association (EAA).
+Arena Zagreb is a former member of the European Arenas Association (EAA), and it is the biggest indoor and sports arena in Croatia and one of the biggest indoor arenas in Europe.

 The shopping center and Arena Zagreb share a series of services such as a joint parking lot, multiplex cinema, wellness center, numerous restaurants, cafes, and stores.

 History

 The Croatian Government and the Zagreb Assembly held a public tender for the construction of a sports hall in order to host games in the 2009 World Men's Handball Championship, and later for numerous other sporting, cultural, and business events.
-The arena will host the World Men's Handball Championship again in 2025 with the country, Denmark and Norway.

 They selected the consortium composed of property developers TriGránit (from Hungary) and Ingra (from Croatia).
 The TriGránit/Ingra offer was initially approved on 25 April 2007, but the signing of the final contract was delayed because of Mayor Milan Bandić expressing discontent with the conditions.
 The Consortium engaged studio UPI-2M from Zagreb as well as studio Decathlon from Athens as an international consultant, specially for this project to create and produce a unique design for Arena Zagreb.
 The construction of the sports hall finally started on 20 July 2007, and was completed as planned on 15 December 2008.

-The arena also hosted the 2018 European Men's Handball Championship with Split, Varaždin and Poreč.
+The arena also hosted the 2018 European Men's Handball Championship with Split, Varaždin and Poreč. and the World Men's Handball Championship again in 2025 with the country, Denmark and Norway.